arcusfelis/xapian-erlang-bindings/doc/gsoc2012_app.md

 calls thread-save.

 My project will use an Erlang driver interface.
-Each driver port will handle queries syncronicly and have their own set of objects.
+Each driver port will handle queries synchronously and have their own set of objects.
 It is because Xapian objects are not thread save.

 Ports can be collected into a pool using an Erlang code and work in parallel.